1dylan1/DSA/README.md

 **Maximum Spanning Tree (MaximumST)**

-maximumST is a function that should take an n ×n vector (representing the adjacency matrix of a graph) as input and return the value of the maximum spanning tree of the graph defined by the n ×n vector.
+A function that takes an n*n vector(adjacency matrix) and returns the maximum spanning tree value.

 _Output Example_